maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.GlobalEventHandler/README.md

 - `OnMouseDown` which provides an optional `MouseEventArgs` parameter
 - `OnMouseUp` which provides an optional `MouseEventArgs` parameter
 - `OnMouseMove` which provides an optional `MouseEventArgs` parameter
+- `OnContextMenu` which provides an optional `MouseEventArgs` parameter

 ### Example